 Statement from the Muslim Community of Memphis

 We've seen this pandemic impact us locally as community members have unfortunately suffered from this disease, have been hospitalized, or have lost their lives.
 Our priority remains the health and safety of everyone.
-This is a temporary measure at this critical and increasingly difficult time to ensure we protect every life in our community and city at large.
+Every decision at this critical and increasingly difficult time is to ensure we protect every life in our community and city at large.
+We are hopeful to provide a safe and long-term return to our masjids.

-We are also urging our community to do your part and please stay at home for this brief amount of time, to avoid social gatherings, and when in public to continue to wear masks and practice social distancing in all activities.
+We are urging our community to do your part and as much as possible please stay at home outside of essential activities, avoid social gatherings, and when in public continue to wear masks and practice social distancing in all activities.
+We also encourage everyone to take the vaccine when it's available to them.
 Please reach out to your masjid leadership should you have any questions.

 All Islamic Centers in the Memphis Area have supported this position: